nimblehq/nimble-auth/README.md

 In each project, authentication is almost always required and Devise is almost always the go-to gem to implement such functionality.
 While Devise is easy to use and configure, its codebase lives in the core of the application and often needs tinkering.
-So this `gem` is a modular approach to provide a ready-to-use authentication in any Ruby on Rails application.
+So this `gem` is a modular approach to provide a ready-to-use authentication module in any Ruby on Rails application.

 ## Installation